forestgrape/coronavirus/2_biological/viruses.md

 Organisms in the habitat of a virus are frequently infected.

-> ###### Endemic
+> ###### Endemic Hosts
 > A virus strain is *endemic* in a collection of organisms if that collection is a habitat of the virus.

-Sometimes it is helpful to name frequently infected organism which play no role in the virus spread:
+Sometimes it is helpful to name frequently infected organism which play no role for the survival of virus lineages:

 > ###### Side Host
 > A *Side Host* or *Terminal Host* of a virus is a [host](#host) but the infections yield *no* relevant spread of the virus.
 E.g. the virus cannot efficiently replicate or leave the host.
 These infections can be viewed as side-effects of the random virus spread.
 Viruses can evolve such that a Side Host becomes a Host.